bibanon/tubeup/README.md

 ```

 2. Use pip3 to install the required python3 packages.
-   At the minimum Python 3.4.2 and up is required (latest Python preffered), as 3.2 will not work.
+   At a minimum Python 3.7.13 and up is required (latest Python preferred).

 ```
    python3 -m pip install -U pip tubeup